 I graduated Griffith Film School in 2007 and completed a post-graduate certificate in Marketing at QUT in 2012.
 Throughout my career I have been very fortunate to fill many different roles alongside many excellent people.
 Camera assist, photographer, cinematographer, production designer, video editor and as what has become my specialty – location sound recordist.

-If you are looking for a location sound recordist (or filmmaker, photographer, scenic designer or editor) please get in touch.
+If you are looking for a location sound recordist (or VR sound person) please get in touch.
 I also love a chat and a cup of coffee (especially if there is cake).